 - Non-profit organizations

-- A Grade point average of 3.0 (B) on a 4.0 scale for the last 60 hours of undergraduate coursework.
+- A minimum grade point average of 3.0 on a 4.0 scale for the last 60 hours of undergraduate coursework.

 - Submitting a GRE score is not required.
 However, applicants who have neither a 3.0 GPA for the last 60 hours of undergraduate coursework or five years of professional experience may consider submitting a GRE score to strengthen their application.

-- A personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives.
+- Personal statement of career goals and background experiences, including an explanation of how this program will help achieve educational and professional objectives.

-- Recommendations from at least two individuals who are in positions to attest to the applicant’s successful completion of the program.
+- Written recommendations from at least two individuals who are in positions to attest to the applicant's successful completion of the program.

 - TOEFL test scores (Test of English as a Foreign Language), or IELTS (International English Language Testing System), or MELAB (Michigan English Language Assessment Battery) for applicants whose native language is not English.
 The following minimum scores are expected: TOEFL is 80, IELTS is 6.5, and MELAB is 77.

+Applications will not be reviewed until they are complete.
 Admissions may request additional information or request a personal interview.
-The Admission committee is looking for evidence that a candidate will be successful if admitted into the program and considers each applicant as a whole student.
+The Admission Committee is looking for evidence that a candidate will be successful if admitted into the program and considers each applicant as a whole student.

 ARE YOU A GVSU ALUM?

 When you became a Laker, you opened up a lifetime of learning, and now alumni like you can use your Laker Lifetime Learning (L3) account for classes that provide greater knowledge and new skills.
 Your account is waiting for you to use for future classes at GVSU.
 All you have to do is click on the button below to find out more.Find Out More About Your Laker Lifetime Learning Account (L3)